x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-federated-sharing-exchange-2013-help.md

 ## Step 3: Create a sharing policy

 Sharing policies enable user-established, people-to-people sharing of calendar information with different types of external users.
 They support the sharing of calendar and contact information with external federated organizations, external non-federated organizations, and individuals with Internet access.
-If you don’t need to configure people-to-people or contact sharing (organization-level sharing only), you don’t need to configure a sharing policy.
+If you don't need to configure people-to-people or contact sharing (organization-level sharing only), you don't need to configure a sharing policy.

 For detailed instructions, see [Create a sharing policy](create-a-sharing-policy-exchange-2013-help.md).